cutsea110/ddd_tx_tut/README.md

 ## More Information

-You should export `DATABASE_URL` environment variable on the terminal which you run your editor.
+You should export `DATABASE_URL` and `CACHE_URL` environment variables on the terminal which you run your editor.